Album History, Family Crest & Coats of Arms

 The surname Album was first found in St. Taurin, Evreux, Normandy, in the year 980, as St. Aubyn.
 This distinguished name arrived with the Conqueror through Sir John Aubyn, and settled in Barnstaple in Devon, where he became a patron of Barnstable Abbey.
 The family were granted many estates and they were recorded under the name Alban in the Domesday Book.

-Important Dates for the Album family
+Early History of the Album family

 This web page shows only a small excerpt of our Album research.
 More information is included under the topic Early Album History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Album are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Album include Albone, Allibone, Hallibone, Albin, Allbahn, Alibone, Allbones, Allbone, Alban, Aubyn, Aubyn, Aubin, Auban, Ellibone, Elbin, Ellban, Ellbone and many more.